 Leveraged trading in crypto is a type of transaction that allows investors to open larger positions even though they have a small amount of capital.
 This method, which is also used in other financial markets, allows investors to increase their profits by taking larger positions with increased risk and taking advantage of opportunities in the markets.

-One of the opportunities offered by leveraged trading in crypto is that you can benefit from crypto currencies not only when the market is rising but also when it is falling.
+Furthermore, one of the opportunities offered by leveraged trading in crypto is that you can benefit from crypto currencies not only when the market is rising but also when it is falling.
 This provides investors with the flexibility to seize the opportunity to make profits even when prices are falling.

 One of the advantages of leveraged trading is the possibility of increasing your potential profit.
 Even a small price change can turn into a big profit.
 However, in this case the risk also increases.
 Because in leveraged transactions, both the profit and loss amount may exceed the invested capital.
 Therefore, risk management is very important in leveraged transactions.
 Therefore, it should be used carefully and consciously.